dzek69/bottom-line/README.md

 ## Supported methods

 - get
+- getMultiple (exclusive, compared to lodash)
-- getMultiple (exclusive)
+- insertSeparator (exclusive)
 - isEmpty
 - last
-- mapValues
+- mapValues (exclusive features)
 - set
-- setImmutable
+- setImmutable (exclusive)

 Methods will be added as I need them.
 I am open for suggestions and PRs.
 See next heading for list of methods that I want to add.